overpitch/fire-risk-dashboard/AWS-SES-roadmap-with-subscribers.md

   - Add special notifications for extended periods of cached-only operation.

 - **Email Sending Module:**
   - Create a new module `email_service.py` to handle all SES interactions.
+[COMPLETED]
   - Implement boto3-based functions for sending different types of emails.
+[IN PROGRESS - Basic test function implemented and tested]
   - Add robust error handling and retry logic.
+[IN PROGRESS - Basic error handling added]

 ---